 Why does groundwater protection matter?

-Washington state residents get at least 60 percent of their drinking water from groundwater.
+Washington residents get at least 60 percent of their drinking water from groundwater.
 Most people in rural areas get their drinking water from groundwater.

 What is our role?

-We provide technical assistance and review for counties and cities to help them protect their groundwater.
+We provide technical assistance and review for counties and cities to help them protect groundwater.
 Cities and counties must identify where important groundwater resources are so they can protect their drinking water supply.

 Protection of Critical Aquifer Recharge Areas is required under the Growth Management Act.